 The programme began as the Enrichment project in September 2014 with the aim of improving the English language skills of students in the Government education system.
 A

-team of specialists was recruited who produced enrichment materials designed to support the English curriculum, and provide additional support for English language teachers.
+team of specialists were recruited and produced enrichment materials designed to support the English curriculum, and provide additional support for English language teachers.

-A small number of Teachers were employed and were allocated a ‘cluster’ of schools in cycle 3 (grades 10-12) in which to work.
+A small number of teachers were employed and were allocated a ‘cluster’ of Cycle 3 (grades 10-12) schools to work in.
 Their key aims were to support English subject teachers in using the enrichment materials, mentoring them and providing professional development sessions.
-The programme was entitled ‘Bridging The Gap’, but the work done is now integrated within the Ministry’s mainstream activities, rather than a standalone project.
+The programme was entitled ‘Bridging The Gap’, but the work done is now integrated within the Ministry’s mainstream activities, rather than a stand-alone project.

 - A report, published in 2015 by economists Eric Hanushek and Ludger Woessmann, which ranked 76 countries on how well their pupils performed, placed the UAE in 45th place, just below Romania and Turkey.

 - The UAE has weak English proficiency compared to most countries, but it is slightly more proficient than other countries in the Middle Eastern and North African (MENA) region.